joannachang1028/JoannaChang-dataviz-portfolio/final-project-part-one.md

 The project will conclude by challenging readers:
 “Are you truly using AI effectively—or just casually?”

-## 1.2 Project Structure (Story Arc)
+## 1.2 Project Structure

-Section 1 — AI Is Already Everywhere
+**Section 1 — AI Is Already Everywhere
 - Evidence: Rapid global growth of AI tool users from 2020–2031
 - Visualization: Line chart showing millions of users worldwide (2020–2031)
 - Message: AI has already become a universal tool
 - Source: Statista.
 (July 1, 2025).
 Number of AI tool users worldwide from 2020 to 2031 (in millions).
 Retrieved November 18, 2025, from https://www.statista.com/forecasts/1449844/ai-tool-users-worldwide

-Section 2 — Employers Expect AI Skills
+**Section 2 — Employers Expect AI Skills
 - Evidence: 67% of U.S. leaders would not hire someone without AI skills
 - Visualization: Bar chart visualizing employer expectations
 - Message: AI literacy is now a professional requirement
 - Citation: Fleck, A. (January 15, 2025).
 2 in 3 Leaders Would Not Hire Someone Without AI Skills [Digital image].
 Retrieved November 18, 2025, from https://www.statista.com/chart/33761/knowledge-workers-on-hiring-someone-with-ai-skills/

-Section 3 — The AI Gap: Usage vs. Expectations
+**Section 3 — The AI Gap: Usage vs. Expectations
 - Actual Usage: What Americans Do with AI
   - Visualization: Chart showing where U.S. adults intend to use generative AI (primarily simple tasks)
   - Citation: Activate.
 (October 10, 2023).
 Intention of generative artificial intelligence (GAI) usage by adults in the United States as of August 2023, by type [Graph].
 Retrieved November 18, 2025, from https://www.statista.com/statistics/1461998/usa-generative-ai-usage-intention-by-type/